PlatONnetwork/docs/docs/JS-SDK.md

 #### Get Lock Information

-Get lock information by call.
+Get lock information by calling.

 Note: This interface supports the acquisition of historical data.
 The block height can be attached to the request.
 By default, the latest block data is queried.